celestiaorg/docs/developers/intro-to-op-stack.md

 with Celestia underneath, then how to start your own devnet with a modified version of `optimism-bedrock` that uses Celestia as a DA layer.

-_Discover how to integrate existing blockchain frameworks like the OP Stack with Celestia in this category._

 - [Bubs testnet](./bubs-testnet.md): learn about
 the first testnet made with OP Stack with Celestia underneath